ChandlerTinagero/LAcrime/README.md

 ## Data Cleaning

 I will use R with the lubridate package to clean the LA crime dataset mentioned above.
 I will highlight a few key points of the data-cleaning process and summarize the cleaned dataset below.
-The R script with the entire data cleaning process is attached to this repository as crime.R.
+The R script with the entire data cleaning process is attached to this repository as Crime.R.

 ### Loading Packages and Reading in Data